joelthielman/Capstone_Project/README.md

             Details Member Birthday Year", "Member Gender", "tripduration"))
 ```

-# STEP 3: CLEAN UP AND ADD DATA TO PREPARE FOR ANALYSIS
+## Step 3: Clean up and add data to prepare for analysis

-#### Inspect the new table that has been created
+Inspect the new table that has been created
 ```
 colnames(all_trips)  #List of column names nrow(all_trips)  #How many rows are in data frame?